Automation guides

 4. Run a Small Test Batch: Run 3 to 5 designs through the engine first.
 Check the output in Printify to ensure the scale, placement, and colors look exactly how you envisioned.

-5. 1-Click Sync: Push the full batch to Printify, then use the Shopify Mockup Sync to populate your store with Auto-Variant Assignment.
+5. 1-Click Sync: Push the full batch to Printify, then use Shopify Mockup Sync to populate your store with Auto-Variant Assignment.
+If you still need to connect the storefront first, follow our Printify-to-Shopify connection guide.

 Stop Clicking, Start Scaling